 Burglary, like most crimes, is becoming less common in the United States, according to figures released by the Federal Bureau of Investigation.
-In fact, the total number of burglaries dropped by nearly 40% between 1998 and 2017.
+In fact, the total number of burglaries dropped by nearly 40% between 1998 and 2017, and continues to drop year-after-year.

 The number of burglaries may be falling, but in 2017 alone the total value of what was stolen topped $3 billion — and that doesn’t include other types of theft.
 What should every American know about how common burglary is, which states and cities are most prone to such incidents and how to keep themselves from becoming victims?